HarukaNanase/Jellies/README.md

-Jellies is a 2D game done for the miniclip tech task and is more or less a clone of Ores.

 The objective is to combine jellies and save as many as possible before they reach the end of the platform.
 The game is set to work with combinations of 2 or more adjacent jellies and a new column spawns each 3 seconds.
 The score is updated upon each valid move and a record is kept during gameplay and is shown at the end.